 Childhood Cancer Statistics – Important Facts

 Each year, the parents of approximately 15,600 kids will hear the words “your child has cancer.”
-Across all ages, ethnic groups and socio-economics, this disease remains the number one cause of death by disease in children.
-Despite major advances – from an overall survival rate of 10 percent just fifty years ago to nearly 90 percent today, for many rare cancers, the survival rate is much lower.
+Across all ages, ethnic groups, and socio-economic groups, this disease remains the number one cause of death by disease in children.
+Despite major advances from an overall survival rate of 10 percent just fifty years ago to nearly 90 percent today, for many rare cancers, the survival rate is much lower.
 Furthermore, the number of diagnosed cases annually has not declined in nearly 20 years.

 - Every day, 43 children are diagnosed with cancer.